pbanks74/Python-Live-Project/README.md

 To start, I created a new application within the Django framework.
 I created base and home templates and then added function to the views in order for a homepage with a navbar to render.
 I then registered my URL's and linked my application to the main project home page.

 ### Creating the Model and Form
-I created an object model class with a manager anmd defined it's attributes.
+I created an object model class with a manager and defined it's attributes.

     class destination(models.Model):
         TripName = models.CharField(max_length=30, default="", blank=False, null=False)